Author: Ameeba

 Content-Type: application/json

-The best way to mitigate this vulnerability is to apply the vendor’s patch.
-Microsoft has released a patch that effectively closes this vulnerability.
-However, if for some reason patch application is not possible immediately, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can offer a temporary mitigation.
-These solutions can help to detect and block malicious requests attempting to exploit this vulnerability.
+The best course of action to mitigate this vulnerability is to apply the patch provided by the vendor.
+If this is not immediately feasible, you can use a Web Application Firewall (WAF) or Intrusion Detection System (IDS) as a temporary measure.
+These tools can detect and block attempts to exploit this vulnerability, minimizing potential damage.

 Overview